Ensembling methods for countrywide short term forecasting of gas demand: Problem statement

 \section{Problem statement}

-Three tasks are addressed in this paper, all of them concerning Italian gas demand: (i) day-ahead forecasting of daily Industrial Gas Demand (IGD), (ii) the same for the Thermoelectric Gas Demand (TGD), and (iii) the composition of IGD, TGD and Residential Gas Demand (RGD) forecasts to predict the overall Italian Gas Demand (GD).
+In this paper, the prediction of the Italian daily GD is addressed both at aggregated and disaggregated level.
+Apart from minor components that can be neglected, at any day $t$, the overall GD is given by the sum of Industrial Gas Demand (IGD), Thermoelectric Gas Demand (TGD) and Residential Gas Demand (RGD):

-IGD includes demand by industrial plants and large commercial buildings (e.g. shopping centres), while TGD only accounts for the fuel required by thermoelectric power plants. \\ Although other minor components of GD exist, in this study it is assumed that, in any day $t$:
+IGD includes demand by industrial plants, while TGD only accounts for the fuel required by thermoelectric power plants.
+The residential component and its forecasting was studied in a companion paper \cite{fabbiani2019forecasting} and is therefore not further discussed herein. \\ Three one-day-ahead forecasting problems are considered: (i) IGD, (ii) TGD, and (iii) overall GD.
+The last forecast will be obtained by summing (i) and (ii) with the prediction of RGD.

-The datasets for both TGD and IGD are 12 years long, ranging from 2007 to 2018, and made of 3 fields: date ($t$), forecasted average temperature in Northern Italy ($T$)\footnote{weather forecast were provided by Meteologica, an Italian specialized company}, and gas demand (either IGD or TGD). \\ RGD, IGD, TGD and the overall GD are shown in \cref{GD_vs_time}.
+The datasets for both TGD and IGD are 12 year long, ranging from 2007 to 2018, and consist of 3 fields: date ($t$), forecasted average temperature in Northern Italy ($T$)\footnote{Weather forecast were provided by an Italian specialised company}, and gas demand (either IGD or TGD).
+Temperature in Northern Italy was considered as this region has the most rigid climate, and is thus more sensible to heating requirements.
+In \cref{GD_vs_time} the complete series of RGD, IGD, TGD and overall GD are displayed.